NelisiweBezana/SQL/README.md

 - Real-World Implications: The implications of these findings go beyond our organization.
 Corruption, in any form, has detrimental effects on society, eroding trust and hindering progress.
 By addressing and combating corruption within our own ranks, we are taking a stand against this pervasive issue and contributing to a better future for all.

+# Part 4: Charting the Course for Maji Ndogo's Water Future
+As we step into this next phase, you will be shaping our raw data into meaningful views- providing essential information to decision-makers.
+This will enable us to discern the materials we need, plan our budgets, and identify the areas requiring immediate attention.
+We're not just analysing data; we're making it speak in a language that everyone involved in this mission can understand and act upon.
+Lastly, we'll be creating job lists for our engineers.
+Their expertise will be invaluable in tackling the challenges we face, but they can only do their job effectively when they have clear, data-driven directions.

+Key Insights